Downtown Partnership Social Hour Wednesday, April 24, 2013 5pm to 7pm

 The vision isn’t so much a vision as it as wish list.
 It calls on the town to expedite the review process for development downtown and provide for a whole host of a uses-by-right in the area so that new development downtown wouldn’t need any approval on top of building permits, zoning complains and certificates of occupancy.
 It also talks about building some new streets (especially in the north-south direction) downtown, making some changes to the way Chapel Hill does it zoning and ensuring regional transit is centered in the area.

 When the former Yates Motor Co.
 Building was taken over on November 13th it was in the process of becoming the temporary home of an art installation for the holiday season - an effort led by the Chapel Hill Downtown Partnership.
 Those events derailed the art installation, but did not curtail it.
 The art installation will be unveiled this Friday, December 9th, 2011.
-The road has not been an easy one as described in this blog post by Meg McGurk of the Downtown Partnership.

 Last night while much of OP was intently watching our live online candidate forum for aspiring Aldermen, the Chapel Hill Town Council was discussing proposed new foodtruck regulations.
 To me they sound very limiting, including provisions that they cannot operate within 100 feet of an open restaurant, that they can only be located on private property, and that the truck and property must both get permits from the Town.
 Even with these restrictions, WCHL's Elizabeth Friend reported that the Chapel Hill Chamber of Commerce and the Chapel Hill Downtown Partnership opposed the change.